turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

   console.log('response: ', response);
 ```

-After we set our viewing key you also need to pass it with the query for the token dossier, so add the following code after `// 5.
+After we set our viewing key, we also need to pass it along with the query for the token dossier.
+Add the following code after `// 5.
 Query the dossier again`.

 ```javascript
 queryMsg = {